arnoks/learngo/exercises/ch5/tasks.md

 ## Closed
 1. Exercise 5.1
-   Change the findlinks program to tarverse the n.FirstChild linked list using recursive calls to visit instead of a loop (findlinksrec)
+   Change the findlinks program to traverse the n.FirstChild linked list using recursive calls to visit instead of a loop (findlinksrec)